 Grizzl-E Level 2 home charger is manufactured by United Chargers and comes in two main versions; a basic Classic charger and a connected “Smart” version for about $80 extra.
 Both versions top out at 40 amps (~9 kW), and feature identical hardware other than the extra connectivity option.
-The charger also comes in several color variations, and both NEMA 14-50 and NEMA 06-50 wall connectors.
+The charger also comes in several color variations, and both NEMA 14-50 and NEMA 06-50 input wall plugs.

 The Grizzl-E charger is one of the most popular home chargers on the North American market.
-It represents a great value for a 40 amp charging station, and impressive durability for extreme weather conditions.
+It represents a great value for a 40 amp charging station and impressive durability for extreme weather conditions.
 We recommend this home charger to anyone looking for a balance of value, power, and durability.

 Our Rating 4.5 / 5